 We did a lot of things right.
-I'll share those in a minute, but this is the most important thing I can tell you about using a chocolate fountain, so if you don't read anything else, read this:
+I'll share those chocolate fountain tips in a minute, but this is the most important thing I can tell you about using a chocolate fountain, so if you don't read anything else, read this:

 Location, Location, Location

-Once we moved everything inside, the chocolate flowed like Multnomah Falls in Candyland.
+Once we moved everything inside, everything flowed like Willy Wonka's chocolate river.